iaretechnician/barebones-masterserver-wiki/Launching-The-Demo.md

 If you've tried to open the world demo, you might have received an error indicating that a specific zone cannot be found.
 This is because you need to start zone servers.
 There are two ways to do it.

 If you're starting a master server from the editor, there's a flag on the **WorldGame** object, called `DontSpawnZonesInEditor`.
-If you uncheck it, it world demo will start game zones together with the master server, on editor.
+If you uncheck it, world demo will start game zones together with the master server, on editor.

 ![](http://i.imgur.com/VFpneJ0.png)